rdmpage/rdf-kg/README.md

 b-nodes always encoded as full, if arbitrary, URIs, means we can refer to them later when mapping to actual identifiers.
 For example, if we have [’s’, dc:identifier, ‘doi’] and [‘q’, dc:identifier, ‘doi’] then s==q and we can access both sets of triples by [‘x’, dc:identifier, ‘doi’] .

 Treat data as messages, if message body is empty we need to fetch data, so we have a message queue which we continually poll and add missing data.

+May have CouchDB views that are used to investigate/clean/merge data, but always have a vew that lists modified date and lists all derived triples.